 The Disabled Children’s Partnership (DCP) and The Sun have relaunched the long-running Give It Back campaign, calling on the government to give disabled children and families a better future.

 New research from the Disabled Children’s Partnership has revealed that nearly three quarters of disabled children have seen progress managing their conditions – and their overall development – regress due to the pandemic.
 The whole family is disproportionately socially isolated and facing stark mental health problems.

 However, this research just shines a light on a system of support that was already under-funded, stretched, and not fit for purpose.
 Inadequately funded services struggled to meet the demands of an already stretched system, resulting in too many children experiencing a lost year of progress and needless suffering.

 The DCP has once again joined forces with The Sun to demand that the government fill the pre-pandemic funding gap in disabled children’s social care services.

 In 2018, the DCP published research which revealed a £434 million funding gap for social care for disabled children and their families.
 The DCP asked parents how this lack of support affecting their lives.

 As part of the research, more than 3,400 parents completed a survey which asked about their experiences of navigating health and care services.
-The shocking results reveal the full impact that inadequate and insufficient services have on families with disabled children:
+The shocking results revealed the full impact that inadequate and insufficient services have on families with disabled children even before COVID-19:

 - only (4%) of parent carers feel they get the right support to safely care for their disabled children